ditadewindita/CryptComm/README.md

 Repository currently only holds website with encrypted user login.
 User authentication system features PBKDF2 algorithm for password encryption and password reset token via email.

+Refer to <a href="https://github.com/yashBhosale/CryptComm" target="new">this repo</a> for the back-end messaging encryption portion made by my other teammates.

 ## How to use

 First, install Django using the command line: